Understanding the ferromagnetic insulating state in Cr doped VO$_2$: Methodology

-In order to calculate the electronic structure of Cr doped VO$_2$, we have performed first principle density functional theory based calculations using Vienna $ab$ $initio$ simulation package \cite{vasp}.
-We have used projected augmented wave \cite{paw} potentials.
-For the different k-space integrations we have used a $6\times6\times8$ Gamma-centered mesh of k-points and a plane wave cutoff of 875 eV.
-The generalized gradient approximation (GGA)\cite{GGA} was used for the exchange-correlation functional and electron-electron interactions were considered by including a Hubbard $U$ within the GGA+U formalism\cite{Dudarev}.
-We have used a $U$ of 2.5 eV on V atoms and a $U$ of 3 eV on the Cr atoms.
 The total energy was calculated self-consistently till the energy difference between successive steps was better than 10$^{-5}$ eV.
-The total energy of the ferromagnetic configuration was compared with the energy of other antiferromagnetic configurations within the 24 atom $\sqrt{2}{\bf a}\times\sqrt{2}{\bf b}\times2${\bf c} supercell constructed using the experimental lattice parameters of VO$_2$ as the starting parameters, where {\bf a} $=$ {\bf b} $=$ 6.441 \AA{} and {\bf c} $=$ 5.700 \AA{} \cite{mcwhan}.
+The total energy of the ferromagnetic configuration was compared with the energy of other antiferromagnetic configurations within the 8-V atom $\sqrt{2}{\bf a}\times\sqrt{2}{\bf b}\times2${\bf c} supercell constructed using the experimental lattice parameters of VO$_2$ as the starting parameters, where {\bf a} $=$ {\bf b} $=$ 6.441 \AA{} and {\bf c} $=$ 5.700 \AA{} \cite{mcwhan}.
 We further optimized both the lattice parameters as well as the internal coordinates of the crystal.
-After optimization we found that {\bf a} was slightly (0.7 \%) underestimated while {\bf c} was overestimated by 4.6 \% from it's initial value.
-In order to understand the results further we have mapped the $ab$ $initio$ band structure onto a tight binding model using maximally localized wannier functions for the radial part of the wavefunctions using WANNIER90-VASP interface \cite{wannier1,wannier2} implemented within VASP.
-The mapping was done for the 12.5 \% doping concentration and was done for both the ferromagnetic as well as the closest lying antiferromagnetic state.
-The tight-binding model involved Cr and V $d$ and O $p$ states in the basis.
-The mapping allowed us to extract the onsite energies as well as the hopping interaction strengths.
-As we now have the complete Hamiltonian, we switch off certain hopping pathways and determine the band energy, computed as the sum of the eigenvalues, within the tight binding model.
-This allows us to determine the contribution from various exchange pathways in each magnetic configuration.
+After optimization we found that {\bf a } and {\bf b} were slightly ( approximately 0.6 - 0.7 \%) underestimated while {\bf c} was overestimated by 4.4 \% from it's initial value (Please see Table~S1 of supplementary information~\cite{footnote-SI} for more details).
+As these results correspond to the specific case where we have Cr$^{+3}$-V$^{+5}$ pairs arranged alternately in the $c$-direction, we explored a larger unit cell $\sqrt{2}{\bf a}\times\sqrt{2}{\bf b}\times4{\bf c}$ in which we doped pairs of Cr atoms.
+All distinct locations for the pair of Cr atoms were explored.